dutchaug/beginners-workshop/lesson04/README.md

 **TODO**

 ## Exercise 04.01
+It's time to put the learned stuff into practice!

-1. Import [sample04](sample04) in Android Studio and open the `ListViewInLayoutActivity.java` file.
+1. Import [sample04](sample04) in Android Studio
+1. Click on the TODO Tool View double click on the `TODO Exercise 04.01` item.
+This opens the `ListViewInLayoutActivity.java` file at the spot where you should enter the code below.
-1. In `onCreate` set the content view to the `activity_listview_in_layout.xml` layout file.
+1. Set the content view to the `activity_listview_in_layout.xml` layout file.
 1. Bind a local `ListView` object to the `ListView` in the layout with a `findViewById` and the id you can find in the `activity_listview_in_layout.xml` layout file.
-1. Create a local variable which contains the items in the `animals` string resource array (see [arrays.xml](sample04/listviews/src/main/res/values/arrays.xml))
+1. Create a local variable `String[] entries` which contains the items in the `animals` string resource array (see [arrays.xml](sample04/listviews/src/main/res/values/arrays.xml))
-1. Create a new array adapter with the above information and assign this adapter to the list view object.
+1. Create a new array adapter with layout id `android.R.layout.simple_list_item_1` and assign this adapter to the list view object.

 ##Exercise 04.02
-1.
+1. Import [sample04](sample04) in Android Studio (if you have not done that already in exercise 04.01)
+1. Click on the TODO Tool View double click on the `TODO Exercise 04.02` item.
+1. Again create a local variable `String[] entries` which contains the items in the `animals` string resource array (see [arrays.xml](sample04/listviews/src/main/res/values/arrays.xml))
+1. Create a new array adapter with layout id `android.R.layout.simple_list_item_1` and assign this adapter to the list view via the `getListView()` method.
+1. Override the `protected void onListItemClick(ListView l, View v, int position, long id)` method and try to display the animal name via a [Toast](../cheatsheet.md#toast)

+        getListView().setAdapter(new ArrayAdapter<CharSequence>(this, android.R.layout.simple_list_item_1, ));